DreamyCecil/SE1-ECC/README.md

 This project can be built using any Microsoft Visual Studio starting with 6.0 (`C++98`).
 The project files are created for Visual Studio 2010 and newer.

+If you want to build ECC for [Serious Engine 1 Mod SDK](https://github.com/DreamyCecil/SE1-ModSDK), select the `ClassicsEnhanced` configuration, which is designed to be used specifically with that SDK.

 ## License

 This project is licensed under GNU GPL v2 (see LICENSE file).